Please note: this article is sponsored by our partners at TUI. The links on this page will take you directly to the TUI website.

 St Lucia combines luxury and adventure in the most glorious of ways: you can zip-line through rainforest, hike one of its distinctive twin peaks and drive between sulphur springs on the world’s only ‘drive through volcano’.

 Then, you can retreat to your boutique hotel nestled high in the hills or sprawl out on a sun-lounger by the pool of your all-inclusive resort.
-For a lesson in local life, make for Antigua’s famous Friday night parties.
+For a lesson in local life, make for St Lucia’s famous Friday night parties.
 The Gros Islet ‘jump up’ is probably the biggest on the island but if you’re craving seafood, it’s got to be Anse La Raye’s Fish Fry.

 As in the rest of the Caribbean, winter is the best time to visit, as the weather is still balmy, the waters warm and rainy days few and far between.
 Expect highs of 29C between December and March.